HappyMonsters/docs.happify.dev/src/content/docs/guides/introduction.md

 description: Happify is the wishlist app that will convert your browsers into buyers.
 ---

-Happify is the wishlist app that will convert your browsers into buyers.
-It features multiple features such as:
+> Happify is the wishlist app that will convert your browsers into buyers.

+## Key Features

 - Wishlist creation and management
-- Robust Email notifications
+- Robust email notifications
-- Configuring various alerts for your product
+- Configurable product alerts
-- Integration with popular Shopify themes.
+- Integration with popular Shopify themes

-And many more.
+> And many more.

+---

+### Next Steps

 Click on Getting Started to explore documentation.